Quoits: Slate-board quoits

 This is a popular outdoor variation played principally in and around Pennsylvania, USA (specifically the "Slate Belt" which is in the Lehigh Valley).
 This game uses two 1 lb rubber quoits per player, which are pitched at a short metal pin mounted on a heavy 24x24x1 in slab of slate.
 The common pronunciation of quoits in the Slate Belt region is (qwaits).

 Players take turns throwing a quoit at the pin.
 The quoit nearest the pin gets one point.
 If one player has two quoits nearer the pin than either of his opponent's quoits, he gets two points.
 A quoit that encircles the pin (called a ringer) gets three points.
 If all four quoits are ringers, the player who threw the last ringer gets three points only; otherwise, the first player to make 21 points wins the game.
 For two or four players.

-Garden quoits or hoopla
+Garden quoits and hoopla

 This version of the game exists largely as a form of recreation, or as a game of skill found typically at fairgrounds and village fetes.

 There are no leagues or universally accepted standards of play and players normally agree upon the rules before play commences.

 Garden quoit and hoopla sets can be purchased in shops and usually involve players taking it in turns to throw rope or wooden hoops over one or more spikes.

 The fairground version typically involves a person paying the stallholder for the opportunity to throw one or more wooden hoops over a prize, which if done successfully, they can keep.
 Generally speaking, the odds of winning are normally heavily weighted in favour of the stallholder unless the cost of play is higher than the value of the prize.